AwkwardTurtle42/AwkwardTurtle42.github.io/Callings.markdown

 Discharge a Storage Crystal to perform the attuned ritual immediately (a single combat round rather than 10 minutes), and without needing to sacrifice any components.
 Once discharged, a crystal must be attuned to a ritual to be used again.

-Creating new Arcane Storage Crystals costs 1 permanent Max Grit each.
+Creating a new Arcane Storage Crystals costs 1 permanent Max Grit.
 Each crystal is bound to you (either physically or magically) and cannot be lost or stolen.

 **Crystal Grimoire:** Your Grimoire is mystically bonded to a crystal embedded somewhere on your body.
 When not in use, the Grimoire is stored within the crystal, and if destroyed or lost it will reform within that crystal in an hour.